cncf/wg-serverless/workflow/spec/spec.md

 - **Error Filter**
   - Invoked when a state encounters runtime exceptions

 The following diagrams show different filters in an Event state.
-Note that data merging can depend on the "actionModel" of the event states actions (sequential or parallel).
+Note that data merging can depend on the "actionMode" of the event states actions (sequential or parallel).

 <p align="center">